porterjamesj/resume/sections/stripe.md

     [*Stripe*](https://stripe.com) — San Francisco, California

-    - Created a system for large-scale regression testing using Ruby, which ran changed code from pull requests against a large dataset of transaction records from our banking partners and highlighted semantically significant changes in the output.
+    - Created a system for large-scale regression testing using Ruby, which ran proposed code changes against a large dataset of transaction records from our banking partners and highlighted semantically significant changes in the output.